-Where t denotes the underlying 5 minutes bucket, Rmt is the market return, whose definition is previously exposed for the Russell 1000 universe and Rit is the bucket return for stock i.
+Where t denotes the underlying 5 minutes bucket, Rmt is the market return, whose definition is previously exposed for the Russell 1000 universe and Rit is the bucket return for stock I and minute bucket t.
 To capture return dynamics on high frequencies, we also include lagged returns from the previous bucket.

 3.3 Russell 1000 minute level market index